 The Belong Anywhere campaign and the Belo logo launched Airbnb as a super brand.

-There are 23 neighbourhood guides curated by Airbnb, for the largest conurbations where Airbnb hosts proliferate.
+There are lots of neighbourhood guides curated by Airbnb for 23 of its most popular cities.
 Each is extensive.

 There is much to love about these guides, with Airbnb’s indomitable tone of voice ringing throughout.

 Here’s a list of what makes the neighbourhood guides great:

 …essential for marketing of place.